 March 14: Kokako 16, New Zealand’s only dedicated haiku journal, has been mailed today and contains a review of breath by Patricia Prime.

-And silly me, not footnoting “nashi” – a fruit also sometimes known as “Asian pear” that is something of a cross between an apple and pear.
+Silly me, not footnoting “nashi” – a fruit also sometimes known as “Asian pear” that is something of a cross between an apple and pear.
 Funny what others don’t know and what we take for granted.
+Anatoly says that after inquiries from readers, he has now footnoted his review to explain nashi.

 February 1: A glowing review by John Carley of England appears on Haiku NewZ.
 Read it here.
 This is the first review to appear in a haiku journal, others are to follow throughout the year.